nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### The market

+> "The amount of floorspace in buildings around the world—currently about 2.5 trillion square feet—is set to double by 2060" &mdash; Brian Bienkowski [^bienkowski]

 The current market size for new city construction is large:
   * in the next 30 years, **another 2.5 billion people** will live cities
   * **120 new cities** are currently being built